 “Acupuncture is really a great system,” explains Dr. Bales.
 “It treats the whole patient and the individual’s unique pattern of illness, not just their symptoms.
 And there are no side effects – something that’s hard to avoid with prescription drugs.

-Which Conditions Can Be Treated with Acupuncture?
+Which Conditions Can Be Benefited by Acupuncture Treatment?

 The answer to this question, says Dr. Bales, is actually quite a long list that includes: